devpro0toz/howtojenkins2/Jenkins2.0.md

 * Basic GNU/LINUX knowledge is nice to have, but not required.
 * A machine running Linux (Physical or Virtual).
 * Basic Docker understanding is nice to have, but not required.

-* Who this course is for:
+## Who this course is for:
-* Developers and DevOps who want to learn agile tools to automate everything
+* Software Developers and DevOps Engineer who want to learn agile tools to automate everything
 * Professionals who have never being in touch with Jenkins2.0 before
 * Ops/SysAdmins looking for faster processes
 * Anyone interested in learning Jenkins2.0 to expand thier skills
-* Software developer, Manager , Tester , QA , DevOps engineer , Business Analyst
+* Manager , Tester , QA , Business Analyst